SixArm/mast-cell-help/topics/histamine-metabolism-of-foods/index.md

   antihistamines.
 DAOSIN supports the reduction of biogenic amines, but is ineffective against DAO inhibitors.

-* **Increase in intestinal permeability**: Certain substances affect the intestinal permeability ("Leaky Gut Syndrome").
-This enhances the risk to develop an IgE or IgG food allergy or poisoning.
+* **Intestinal permeability**: Certain substances increase the intestinal permeability ("Leaky Gut Syndrome") and risk to develop an IgE or IgG food allergy or poisoning.
 Medication: mast cell stabilizers with continuous application, H1 antihistamines.
 DAOSIN has no effect.